Xiaokang2022/tkintertools-docs/3.0/documents/standard/widgets.md

 * `justify`: justify mode of the text
 * `anchor`: anchor of the text
 * `default`: default value of the widget
-* `commands`: a function that is triggered when the button is pressed
+* `command`: a function that is triggered when the button is pressed
 * `images`: image of the widget
 * `layout`: layout mode of the widget
 * `name`: name of the widget